TanyXRay/study/README.md

 ##### Pay attention to the instanceof operator: it is written without a dot, since it is an operator, not a method (“instanceof class object”).
 ****
 *That's all, thanks for your attention!*
+****
+## Writing files.
+FileWriter class
+##### The FileWriter class is derived from the Writer class.
+It is used to write text files.
+To create a FileWriter object, you can use one of the following constructors:
+1. FileWriter(File file);
+2. FileWriter(File file, boolean append);
+3. FileWriter(FileDescriptor fd);
+4. FileWriter(String fileName);
+5. FileWriter(String fileName, boolean append).
+##### Thus, either the path to the file is passed to the constructor as a string, or a File object that refers to a specific text file.
+The append parameter specifies whether the data should be appended to the end of the file (if the parameter is true) or the file should be overwritten.
+##### In my example, the constructor used the append parameter with a value of false - that is, the file will be overwritten.
+The data is then written using the methods defined in the Writer base class.
+##### In order to work with a file, first you need to create it and determine its name and path, and only then use the writer to write some text to the created file, in my case, text is entered from the keyboard and the writing is directly carried out in the file, where the name of the document is the name of the person.
+A small validation of the input data has been added to the code if the data is entered incorrectly.
+> There is another such point - Java has a feature called "checked exceptions".
+This means that there are certain kinds of exceptions, namely those that are a subclass of Exception but not RuntimeException, that is, these are exceptions that a method can throw, and we must list these exceptions in the throws declaration, say: FileWriter() throws IOException .
+IOException is one of them.
+> Thus, when we call a method that enumerates IOException in its throws declaration, we must either enumerate it in its own throws (throws declaration) or catch it with try - catch -finally.
+****
+*That's all, thanks for your attention!*
+****